chinamike65/hugo-tuolesi/content/book3/book3en.md

 The three schools were gradually developed and formed according to the broad strategy of study and the ability of later disciples.

-To put it simply, the Kadam scriptures are based on the practices of various great scriptures and explain the order of the path, similar to the combination of the five great treatises and the steps of the path now, and the highest requirements for the wisdom and diligence of the disciples; The sect is to explain the order of the path in accordance with the "Stages of the Holy Dharma" by Master Zhuolongpa, which is slightly simpler than the previous sect, similar to the current study in accordance with the broad and abbreviated theory of the path to enlightenment, and the requirements for the disciples are slightly lower; The master explained the order of the path, pointed out the main points, and at the same time cooperated with various brief guiding principles to guide the disciples to study and practice, and the requirements for the disciples were the lowest.
+To put it simply, the Kadam scriptures are based on the practices of various great scriptures and explain the order of the path, similar to the combination of the five great treatises and the steps of the path now, and the highest requirements for the wisdom and diligence of the disciples;

+The sect explains the order of the path in accordance with the "Stages of the Holy Dharma" by Master Zhuolongpa, which is slightly simpler than the previous sect, similar to the current study in accordance with the broad and abbreviated theory of the path to enlightenment, and the requirements for the disciples are slightly lower; The Kadampa masters explain the order of the path, highlight the main points, and at the same time employ various brief guiding principles to guide the disciples to study and practice, and the requirements for the disciples were the lowest.

-In this way, Master Tsongkhapa obtained all the lineage of the broad, medium and brief stages of the Bodhi path, and the master created the "The Great Treatise on the Stages of the Path to Enlightenment" based on "Lamp for the Path to Enlightenment".
+In this way, Master Tsongkhapa obtained all the lineage of the lower, middle and upper stages of the Bodhi path, and wrote the "The Great Treatise on the Stages of the Path to Enlightenment" based on "Lamp for the Path to Enlightenment".

-"Lamp for the Path to Enlightenment" provides a high-level summary of the teachings and demonstrations of Buddhism.
-It is very concise and only covers a few pages.
+"A Lamp for the Path to Enlightenment" provides a high-level summary of the teachings and demonstrations of Buddhism.
+It is very concise and only contains a few pages.

-The Great Treatise on the Stages of the Path of Enlightenment explains the Theory of the Lamp for the Path to Enlightenment in a deeper and broader way, which is broad, profound and easy to understand.
-For those who find the Lamp for the Path to Enlightenment difficult to understand, the Great Treatise on the Stages of the Path of Enlightenment explains it very clearly .
+"The Great Treatise on the Stages of the Path of Enlightenment" explains the theory of the "Lamp for the Path to Enlightenment" in a deeper and broader way, which is wide, profound and easy to understand.
+For those who find the "Lamp for the Path to Enlightenment" difficult to understand, the "Great Treatise on the Stages of the Path of Enlightenment" explains it very clearly .

-In Tibetan areas, the Tibetan version of "Great Treatise on the Stages of the Path of Enlightenment " can be understood a lot by an ordinary person, such as a sheep herder; an arhat with high wisdom will also find it profound, subtle and inconceivable when he sees it.
-Great Treatise on the Stages of the Path of Enlightenment  is very, very special.
+In Tibetan areas, the Tibetan version of "Great Treatise on the Stages of the Path of Enlightenment " can be understood a lot by an ordinary person, such as a nomadic shepherds; an arhat with high wisdom will also find it profound, subtle and inconceivable when he sees it.
+"The Great Treatise on the Stages of the Path of Enlightenment"  is very, very special.

-9

-10
+#### Chapter 2

-Chapter 2 - the peculiarity of the order of the path, mentions the three ways, the order of the path of enlightenment, and the "Great Treatise on the Stages of the Path of Enlightenment", so it is inevitable to mention Master Tsongkhapa.
+- the peculiarity of the order of the path, mentions the three aspects, the order of the path of enlightenment, and the "Great Treatise on the Stages of the Path of Enlightenment", so it is inevitable to mention Master Tsongkhapa.

 So, what kind of person is Master Tsongkhapa?

 Section 1 - Master Tsongkhapa was born on the twenty-fifth day of the tenth year of the Tibetan calendar in 1357 in Huangzhong County, Qinghai Province.
 Because the place of birth is called "Tsongkha" in Tibetan, he is honored as Tsongkhapa, which means born in Tsongkha.

 Master Tsongkhapa is the founder of the Gelug School of Tibetan Buddhism and the wisdom reincarnation of Manjushri.

 Maitreya Bodhisattva once said: "The incarnation of Manjushri, like the eyes and heart of all Buddhas and Bodhisattvas, will appear in the world."

 11

 Master Tsongkhapa's father often recited "Manjushri's True Name Sutra".
-Before the birth of the master, he dreamed of a great virtue, saying that he came from Wutai Mountain in the Han Dynasty and stayed with him, and then various auspicious signs appeared one after another.
+Before the birth of the master, he dreamt of a great virtue, saying that he came from Wutai Mountain in the Han Dynasty and stayed with him, and then various auspicious signs appeared one after another.

 All this shows that Master Tsongkhapa is the true reincarnation of Manjushri.

-The master was given the five precepts at the age of three.
+The master was given the five novice precepts at the age of three.
 At the age of seven, he was sent to the Xia Qiong Monastery of the Kadam School by his family.
-He took the secret name of Lobsang Drakpa, and later received the novice precepts.
+He took the secret name of Lobsang Drakpa, and later took the novice vows.
 In 1409, the master established Ganden Monastery, and on the foundation of the Kadam School, the Gelug School was established.

 The master studied with many teachers in his life, and these masters belonged to different sects.
 The master gathered the heads of various schools, and after assiduous study, he gradually revealed many unparalleled talents.

-In a dharma conference, Master Shuofuwuhan explained 15 treatises at the same time, for three consecutive months without interruption; two books were finished early, and the other two were added immediately.
-A total of 17 treatises were lectured before and after the dharma conference. .
-At another Dharma conference, he explained twenty-one great treatises on the same day.
+In a dharma conference, Master **Shuofuwuhan** explained 15 treatises at the same time, for three consecutive months without interruption; two books were finished early, and another two were added immediately.
+A total of 17 treatises were lectured on during the dharma conference.
+At another Dharma conference, he lectured on twenty-one great treatises on the same day.

 There was even a marvelous event in which twenty-nine great treatises were simultaneously lectured at the Dharma conference, which was admirable.
-These wonderful lectures have never happened before in India or Tibet.
+These wonderful lectures had never taken place before in India or Tibet.

 There are more than 600 volumes of the Prajna Paramita Sutra, which Buddha Shakyamuni could finish in one day, and many listeners could fully understand its profound meaning.
-It is only by virtue of language that such a wonderful speech can be performed.
+It is only by virtue of language that such a wonderful feat can be performed.

 12

-In the period after the completion of his studies, the master of eloquence without hindrance, according to the scriptures and sects, no one can match;
+In the period after the completion of his studies, no one could match the master of eloquence without hindrance, according to the scriptures and sects.

 The master of learning without hindrance is able to understand all the Buddhadharma, and can realize all the holy words of the Buddha as practical teachings.

 Master Khedrubje Gelek Pelzang praised:

-The Bodhisattvas in India and the Master Buston in Tibet, although they have learned widely, are not as well-versed as Master Tsongkhapa.
+The Bodhisattvas in India and the Master Buston in Tibet,

+although they have learned widely,

+are not as well-versed as Master Tsongkhapa.

-The Kagyu sect has a teaching of Mahamudra, the Nyingma sect has a teaching of Dzogchen, the Sakya sect has a teaching of Dao and Fruit, and the Kadam sect has a teaching of impermanence and bodhicitta.
+The Kagyu sect has a teaching of Mahamudra, the Nyingma sect has a teaching of Dzogchen, the Sakya sect has a teaching of Path and Fruit, and the Kadam sect has a teaching of impermanence and bodhicitta.

 However, the only one who can teach all the sutras spoken by the Buddha is the teaching of Tsongkhapa.
 For this reason, the scriptures created by the masters also have the following characteristics:

-Able to declare the complete path sequence for the upper, middle and lower foundations.
+Able to declare the complete path sequence for the upper, middle and lower aspects.

 They are all written by the masters themselves.